Religious Diversity (Pluralism)

 - Related Entries

 Religious diversity exists in a striking way between religions that are theistic and those that are not.
 For instance, the monotheistic religions Judaism, Christianity, and Islam agree that there is a sole God.
 Hinduism, by contrast, typically recognizes many gods and goddesses, although some varieties of Hinduism, which count these many deities as aspects of a single God, may be monotheistic.
 Other strands of Hinduism are henotheistic, worshiping one deity but recognizing many others.
 Another striking difference between religions has to do with views of the human person.
 Within many forms of Christianity and Islam, for example, the ultimate goal is subjective immortality in God's presence, while within some forms of Eastern thought, for example, Theravada Buddhism, an important goal is to understand that there is no essential self.
 However, significant, widespread diversity also exists within basic theistic systems.
 For example, within Christianity, believers differ significantly on the nature of God.
 Some see God as all-controlling, others as self-limiting, and still others as incapable in principle of unilaterally controlling any aspect of reality.
 Some believe God to have infallible knowledge only of all that has occurred or is occurring, others claim God also has knowledge of all that will actually occur, while those who believe God possesses middle knowledge add that God knows all that would actually occur in any possible context.
 Some believe the moral principles stipulated by God for correct human behavior flow from God's nature and thus that such principles determine God's behavior, while others believe that God acts in accordance with a different set of moral rules, that for God what is right is simply whatever God does.
 Some believe that only those who have consciously “given their lives to Christ” will spend eternity in God's presence.
 Others believe that many who have never even heard the name of Jesus will enter God's presence, while others yet do not even believe subjective immortality (a conscious afterlife) to be a reality.
-Muslims also differ significantly among themselves on these same divine attributes.
+Muslims also differ significantly among themselves on these same divine attributes (Aijaz 2015).
 Or consider the wide variety of Muslim perspectives on such issues as the autonomy of the individual when interpreting the Qur'an, how best to apply core Islamic values to modern life, and the status of women.
+And we find equally pervasive, significant intra-system diversity in Hinduism (Sharma 2011), Buddhism (Burton 2011), Judaism (Shatz 2011), and Chinese Religions (Cheng 2011).

 While it is still somewhat popular in philosophical circles today to focus on diversity among basic theistic systems, there is a growing awareness that the same basic questions (and responses) that apply to inter-system diversity (for example, to differing perspectives on the most accurate basic theistic conception of God) apply just as clearly, and in exactly the same sense, to intra-system diversity (for example, to differing perspectives within Christianity over the extent of God's knowledge).
 And there is increasing awareness that the practical import of intra-theistic diversity is just as significant as is that of inter-theistic diversity.
-For most Christians, for instance, the practical significance of retaining or modifying beliefs about God's power or knowledge is just as great as retaining or modifying the belief that Christianity is a better theistic explanatory hypothesis than is Islam (Basinger 2002, 2–3).
+For most Christians, for instance, the practical significance of retaining or modifying beliefs about God's power or knowledge is just as great as retaining or modifying the belief that Christianity is a better theistic explanatory hypothesis than is Islam.
+In fact, as Dennis Potter points out, whether there are actually differing inter-theistic perspectives on a given issues often depends on which intra-theistic perspectives we are considering (Potter 2013).

 One obvious response to religious diversity is to maintain that since there exists no divine reality — since the referent in all religious truth claims related to the divine is nonexistent — all such claims are false.
 Another possible response, put forth by religious relativists, is that there is no one truth when considering mutually incompatible religious claims about reality; more than one of the conflicting sets of specific truth-claims can be correct (Runzo 1988, 351–357).
 However, most current discussions of religious diversity presuppose a realist theory of truth — that there is a truth to the matter.

-When the topic is approached in this way, philosophers normally center discussions of religious truth claims on three basic categories: religious exclusivism, religious nonexclusivism, and religious pluralism.
-For the purpose of our discussion, someone is a religious exclusivist with respect to a given issue when she believes the religious perspective of only one basic theistic system (for instance, only one of the major world religions) or only one of the variants within a basic theistic system (for instance, within Christianity) to be the truth or at least closer to the truth than any other religious perspective on this issue.
+When the topic is approached in this way, philosophers normally center discussions of religious truth claims on three basic categories: religious exclusivism, religious non-exclusivism, and religious pluralism.
+For the purpose of our discussion, someone is a religious exclusivist with respect to a given issue when she believes the religious perspective of only one basic theistic system (for instance, only one of the major world religions) or only one of the variants within a basic theistic system (for instance, within Islam) to be the truth or at least closer to the truth than any other religious perspective on this issue.
 Someone is a religious non-exclusivist with respect to a given issue when she denies that the religious perspective of any basic theistic system or variant thereof is superior to all other religious perspectives on this issue.
-And someone is a religious pluralist with respect to a given issue when she claims not only (as a non-exclusivist) that no specific religious perspective is superior but also makes the positive claim that the religious perspectives of more than one basic theistic system or variant thereof are equally close to the truth.
+Finally, someone is a religious pluralist with respect to a given issue when she claims not only (as a non-exclusivist) that no specific religious perspective is superior but also makes a positive claim about the truth of the matter.
+The nature of this claim depends on the type of issue in question.
+If the issue is one on which there could be more than one truthful perspective — for example, the sufficient conditions for spending eternity in God’s presence — to be a pluralist is to claim that the religious perspectives of more than one basic theistic system or variant thereof can justifiably be considered equally close to the truth (Marbaniang 2010).
+If the issue is one on which there can be only one actual truth to the matter, but we have no objective means of determining exactly what that truth is — for example, the actual nature of God — to be a pluralist is to claim that the perspectives of more than one basic theistic system or variant thereof can justifiably be considered to reflect some aspect of this truth (Byrne 2011, 36-7).

 No philosopher denies that the awareness of (realization of) seeming religious diversity sometimes does in fact have an impact on an exclusivist — from causing minor uneasiness to significantly reducing her level of confidence in the truth of certain beliefs to precipitating belief abandonment.
 This is simply an empirical claim about psychological states and behaviors (Alston 1988, 442–446; Plantinga 2000, 189).

-Philosophers continue to differ significantly on which response is correct.
+Within the relevant “epistemology of disagreement literature,” we find significantly different responses.
 There are, of course, religious individuals (and groups) who believe it is inappropriate to subject religious beliefs to assessment of any sort.
-Certain individuals (sometimes called fideists) have argued, for instance, that religious beliefs are not of a type properly subject to rational assessment and/or that assessing such beliefs demonstrates a lack of faith (Peterson et al. 2003, 45–48).
+Certain individuals (sometimes called fideists) have argued, for instance, that religious beliefs are not of a type properly subjected to rational assessment and/or that assessing such beliefs demonstrates a lack of faith (Peterson et al. 2013, 65–69).
 But few philosophers currently hold this position.
 Most maintain that the exclusivist has at least the right to assess her beliefs in the face of religious diversity.

 There continues, however, to be significant debate on whether an exclusivist is under an obligation to engage in such belief assessment.
 Some philosophers agree with Robert McKim that “disagreement about an issue or area of inquiry provides reason to think that each side has an obligation to examine beliefs about the issue” (McKim 2001, 140).
 The underlying assumption here is that when an individual's perspective on any issue, be it personal, social, economic, political, or religious, has important consequences for that person or others, then that individual is under an obligation to find the truth of the matter — to maximize truth.
 And an individual, in this case a religious exclusivist, can only attempt to maximize truth or avoid error in the face of diverse claims, it is argued, if she attempts to resolve the conflict.